 Bulldogs have big heads, thick necks and broad shoulders.
 Unlike many dogs, their necks are often the same width as the head.
 They also have deep chest, loose skin and powerful muscles.
 These characteristics can make it difficult to find a harness that fits without slipping, chafing or restricting movement.

 Fortunately, there are some excellent harnesses for bulldogs on the market.
-In this article, we’ll go through five of the best options, along with some tips for choosing.
+In this article, we’ll go through five of the best options for English bulldog owners, along with some tips for choosing.

 Durable, comfortable and easily adjusted to a bulldog’s body shape